SteelUmi/landing-page-project/README.md

 # landing-page-project
-Creating a langing page from scratch.
+Creating a landing page from scratch.

+Custom made otter business site made as a project for the conclusion of the Odin Project flexbox lessons.

+All photos are free use.